OfficeDev/office-js-docs-pr/docs/excel/excel-add-ins-multiple-ranges.md

 Some examples:

 - `RangeAreas` has an `address` property that returns a comma-delimited string of range addresses, instead of just one address as with the `Range.address` property.
 - `RangeAreas` has a `dataValidation` property that returns a `DataValidation` object that represents the data validation of all the ranges in the `RangeAreas`, if it is consistent.
 The property is `null` if identical `DataValidation` objects are not applied to all the all the ranges in the `RangeAreas`.
-This is a general principle with the `RangeAreas` object: *If a property does not have consistent values on all the all the ranges in the `RangeAreas`, then it is `null`.* See [Reading properties of RangeAreas](#reading-properties-of-rangeareas) for more.
+This is a general, but not universal, principle with the `RangeAreas` object: *If a property does not have consistent values on all the all the ranges in the `RangeAreas`, then it is `null`.* See [Reading properties of RangeAreas](#reading-properties-of-rangeareas) for more information and some exceptions.
 - `RangeAreas.cellCount` gets the total number of cells in all the ranges in the `RangeAreas`.
 - `RangeAreas.calculate` recalculates the cells of all the ranges in the `RangeAreas`.
 - `RangeAreas.getEntireColumn` and `RangeAreas.getEntireRow` return another `RangeAreas` object that represents all of the columns (or rows) in all the ranges in the `RangeAreas`.
 For example, if the `RangeAreas` represents "A1:C4" and "F14:L15", then `RangeAreas.getEntireColumn` returns a `RangeAreas` object that represents "A:C" and "F:L".